 My name is Kate Swoboda, aka “Kate Courageous.”
 I’ve been a life coach for the past decade, working with hundreds of women across thousands of coaching hours and endless megabytes of data traveling amongst cell phone towers and internet connections.

-I approach my work from a holistic place.
+I approach our work from a holistic place.
 There are no scripts.
 One week of coaching will look different from the next.
 We make room for both the shake-ups and the space to breathe.
 Some sessions involve a lot of questions, and others involve a lot of body-oriented work, and others involve pragmatic and actionable strategizing.

 I’ve walked through this fire of self-examination and transforming.
 I know what it’s like to look at all the parts of my life that aren’t working, and to want to run.
 I used to run.
 What changed my life was having people in my corner who pointed out that I could run if I wanted to, but I’d end up right where I started–and I’d be more exhausted from all of that avoidance.